canonical/cloud-init/doc/rtd/tutorial/lxd.rst

     runcmd:
       - echo 'Hello, World!' > /var/tmp/hello-world.txt

-Here, we are defining our ``cloud-init`` user data in the :ref:`#cloud-config<user_data_formats>` format, using the :ref:`runcmd module <mod_cc_runcmd>` to define a command to run.
+Here, we are defining our ``cloud-init`` user-data in the :ref:`#cloud-config<user_data_formats>` format, using the :ref:`runcmd module <mod_cc_runcmd>` to define a command to run.
 When applied, it will write ``Hello, World!`` to :file:`/var/tmp/hello-world.txt` (as we shall see later!).

-Launch a LXD container with our user data
+Launch a LXD container with our user-data
 =========================================

-Now that we have LXD set up and our user data defined, we can launch an instance with our user data:
+Now that we have LXD set up and our user-data defined, we can launch an instance with our user-data:

 .. code-block:: shell-session